Forest-Economics-Goettingen/woodValuationDE/README.md

 <h2><em><a name="fct_vol_skidded">vol_skidded()</a></em></h2>

-The function estimates the skidded share of the volume over bark of the standing trees that are to be harvested.
+The function estimates the skidded share in the volume over bark of the standing trees that are to be harvested.
 It is entire volume that is assumed to be commercially delivered to the forest road, the pulpwood and sawlog assortments.
 The share of skidded wood is required to derive the harvest costs